Bachelor of Science (BS) in

 - 2.5 GPA in lower-division courses

 - 2.0 GPA in science courses

-- Graduate from an ACEN accredited associate’s degree program or from a diploma nursing program
+- Graduate from an ACEN or CNEA accredited associate’s degree program or from a diploma nursing program

 Applications for admission are accepted year-round.
 Upon completion of lower division prerequisites, RN to BSN students may apply for promotion to the upper division for Spring, Summer or Fall admission by the following deadlines:

 - Spring semester – October 1

 - Summer semester – March 1

 Students enroll in nursing courses after meeting core curriculum requirements and upon acceptance into the Capstone College of Nursing.
 If the application deadline has passed, please contact Sanitria Armistad at SanitriaA.firstname.lastname@example.org or (205) 348-2616 or (800) 313-3591.
 We accept late applications if seats are available in the class.